-Photo Credit: Jan Michalko / CC BY-SA 2.0
+Photo Credits: Stefanie Loos / CC BY-SA 2.0

-re:publica GmbH’s re:publica Berlin is Europe’s largest internet and digital society conference.
-More than 19 500 participants from 80 countries came together to discuss current issues of digital society at the three-day festival re:publica 18. re:publica participants represent a cross-section of (digital) society, which include professionals from economics, politics, business, hacker culture, NGOs, media, and marketing, as well as bloggers, activists, artists, and social media experts.
-Roughly 50 percent of re:publica 18 speakers were women, ranking the event as one of the most inclusive of its kind.
+re:publica GmbH’s re:publica Berlin is Europe’s largest internet and digital society conference. re:publica 19 counted more than 25.000 visits during the three conference days.
+The participants came together to discuss current issues of digital society at the three-day festival. re:publica participants represent a cross-section of (digital) society, which include professionals from economics, politics, business, hacker culture, NGOs, media, and marketing, as well as bloggers, activists, artists, and social media experts.
+Roughly 50 percent of re:publica 19 speakers were women, ranking the event as one of the most inclusive of its kind.

 Active visitor participation makes re:publica a unique event.
 Anyone can propose topics, ideas, or projects for the program, which creates a diverse set of subjects and exceptional networking opportunities.